apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>llUpdateStrategy indicates the low-level StatefulSetUpdateStrategy that will be
-employed to update Pods in the StatefulSet when a revision is made to Template.
-Will ignore <code>updateStrategy</code> attribute if provided.</p>
+<p>llUpdateStrategy indicates the low-level StatefulSetUpdateStrategy that will be<br />employed to update Pods in the StatefulSet when a revision is made to<br />Template.
+Will ignore <code>updateStrategy</code> attribute if provided.</p><br />
 </td>
 </tr>
 </tbody>